 Need a break from the day-to-day grind?
 Winter weather getting you down or is a winter wonderland what your looking for?
 Whatever your getaway wish is, you're sure to find it here.
 Travel safe ...
 Travel often!Find Trips

 Do you have a great Travel Package, Destination, Activity, Event or Festival that travelers need to hear about?
 Post it now and get your Active 12 subscription FREE!
 Posting is easy: 1) Register, 2) Add a Trip/Activity/Event, 3) Use the Promo Code "FREE12" on Manage Account page.
 Have a question?
 Contact us.Post IT!

 Don't know where to start?
 Watch this quick VIDEO Overview Tour of the website and see all the information and features available.

 Trip All Over is easy to use, socially interactive and lots of fun.
 But the best part is Travelers can contact Trip Providers directly.
 Trip Creators start HERE to post your trips...for FREE.

 This user populated travel site was created by travelers, for all you travel lovers and providers out there.
 Jump right in and make yourself at home.
 Start on the FIND TRIPS page to see great adventures you might not find on other travel collection sites.
 We want to be your "go to" place for travel.
 New trips are posting up all the time, so please check back often.
 Have FUN - TRAVEL more!

-The Feeling a little "festive" and itchin' to travel this fall?
-Check out some of these great adventures!
+Feeling a little "festive" and itchin' to travel?
+Check out some of these great fall adventures!